Robert Garcia (New York politician): Public service career

 Garcia's first experience in politics was circulating nominating petitions for John F. Kennedy's 1960 presidential bid, and he quickly became active in local politics along with Herman Badillo under the tutelage of Felipe Torres.
 Garcia was elected a Democratic member of the New York State Assembly in 1966 and 1967.

 On March 28, 1967, he was elected to the New York State Senate, to fill the vacancy caused by the resignation of Eugene Rodriguez.
 He retained his seat in the Assembly until the end of the session of 1967.
 He took his seat in the State Senate at the beginning of the 1968 session and remained in the State Senate until 1978, serving in the 177th, 178th, 179th, 180th, 181st and 182nd New York State Legislature.
 In the Senate he was Deputy Minority Leader from 1975 to 1978.
 He was a delegate to the 1976 Democratic National Convention.

 He took a keen interest in prison conditions at New York's correctional facilities.
 As a result, at the outbreak of the Attica Prison riot in early September 1971, he was asked by Republican Governor Nelson Rockefeller to serve on the Mediation Committee sent into the burning prison along with Badillo and others.
 39 hostages and inmates were killed, and 89 others were wounded, when state troops stormed the prison.

 Congress

-A Democrat, Garcia was first nevertheless elected to Congress (95th United States Congress) from the Bronx on the Republican and Liberal tickets on February 14, 1978, to fill the vacancy caused by the resignation of Herman Badillo; He took his seat on February 21, 1978, as a Democrat, however, after being accepted by the Democratic Caucus in the House.
+A Democrat, Garcia nevertheless was first elected to Congress (95th United States Congress) from the Bronx on the Republican and Liberal tickets on February 14, 1978, to fill the vacancy caused by the resignation of Herman Badillo; He took his seat on February 21, 1978, as a Democrat, however, after being admitted to the Democratic Caucus in the House.
 He was re-elected to the 96th, 97th, 98th, 99th, 100th and 101st United States Congresses.